 Our Board can amend or discontinue the Award Plan or awards granted thereunder at any time without shareholder approval, provided any amendment to the Award Plan that requires approval of the TSXV may not be made without approval of the TSXV.
-However, without the prior approval of the shareholders, as may be required by such exchange, we may not make any amendment to the Awards Plan or awards granted thereunder to: (a) increase the aggregate number of Common Shares issuable on exercise of outstanding awards at any time; (b) extend the term of any outstanding awards beyond the original expiry date of such awards; (c) permit a service provider to transfer or assign awards to a new beneficial holder, other than for estate settlement purposes; (d) increase the maximum limit on the number of securities that may be issued to insiders or individual service providers; or (e) amend the amendment clause.
+However, without the prior approval of the shareholders, as may be required by such exchange, we may not make any amendment to the Award Plan or awards granted thereunder to: (a) increase the aggregate number of Common Shares issuable on exercise of outstanding awards at any time; (b) extend the term of any outstanding awards beyond the original expiry date of such awards; (c) permit a service provider to transfer or assign awards to a new beneficial holder, other than for estate settlement purposes; (d) increase the maximum limit on the number of securities that may be issued to insiders or individual service providers; or (e) amend the amendment clause.
 In addition, no amendment to the Award Plan or awards granted pursuant to the Award Plan may be made without the consent of the service provider if it adversely alters or impairs any award previously granted to such service provider under the Award Plan.

-The following table sets forth information concerning option-based and share-based awards held by our Named Executive Officers as at December 31, 2018.
+The following table sets forth information concerning option-based and share-based awards held by our Named Executive Officers as at December 31, 2021.

-Option-Based Awards Share-Based Awards (2) Name and Principal Position Number of securities underlying unexercised options (#) Option Exercise Price (\$) Option Expiration Date Value of unexercised in-the-money options (\$) (1) Number of shares or units of shares that have not vested (#) Market or payout value of Share-based awards that have not vested (\$)(3) Market or payout value of vested Share-based awards not paid out or distributed (\$) M. Bruce Chernoff, Executive Chairman - - - - - - - Mike Wood, President and Chief Executive Officer - - - - 1,500,000 1,710,000 - Caleb Morgret Chief Financial Officer - - = - 350,000 399,000 - David Rain, Former Chief Financial Officer 50,000 0.70 July 20, 2021 22,000 200,000 228,000 -
+Option-Based Awards Share-Based Awards (1) Name and Principal Position Number of securities underlying unexercised options (#) Option Exercise Price (\$) Option Expiration Date Value of unexercised in-the-money options (\$) Number of shares or units of shares that have not vested (#) Market or payout value of Share-based awards that have not vested (\$)(2) Market or payout value of vested Share-based awards not paid out or distributed (\$) Jacob Roorda, Former President and Chief Executive Officer - - - - 1,000,000 420,000 - Scott Pittman, Former Chief Financial Officer (3) - - - - 1,930,191 810,680 - Antonio Izzo (4) Former Senior Vice President, Corporate Development - - - - 1,791,808 752,560 - Rick Kessy (5) Former Chief Operating Officer - - - - 1,200,000 504,000 -

-- (1) Value is calculated upon the difference between the exercise price of the Options and the closing price of the Common Shares on the TSXV on December 31, 2018 of \$1.14. - (2) Represents restricted awards which are settled equally over three (3) years and expire on December 15th on the third year following the year of grant.
-The value of the restricted award may be settled in cash, Common Shares or a combination thereof at our discretion. - (3) Calculated by multiplying the number of restricted awards that had not been settled by December 31, 2018 by the market price of our Common Shares on the TSXV on December 31, 2018 of \$1.14.
-Restricted Awards are settled on the vesting date. - (4) Mr. Rain retired as the Chief Financial Officer of PetroShale on November 30, 2018 however was thereafter appointed to the board of directors of the Corporation and, as such, none of Mr. Rain's unexercised Options and/or restricted awards were subject to early expiry as a result of such retirement.
+- (1) Represents restricted awards and performance awards which are settled over three (3) years and expire on December 15th on the third year following the year of grant.
+The value of the restricted award and performance award may be settled in cash, Common Shares or a combination thereof at our discretion. - (2) Calculated by multiplying the number of restricted awards and performance awards that had not been settled by December 31, 2021 by the market price of our Common Shares on the TSXV on December 31, 2021 of \$0.42. - (3) All awards held by Mr. Pittman expired, in accordance with their terms, 60 days after Mr. Pittman's departure from the Corporation. - (4) 902,802 awards held by Mr. Izzo will expire, in accordance with their terms, 60 days after Mr. Izzo's departure from the Corporation. - (5) 712,000 awards held by Mr. Kessy will expire, in accordance with their terms, 60 days after Mr. Kessy's departure from the Corporation.